narekhovhannisyan/introduction-to-oCaml/README.md

 # introduction-to-oCaml

-Introduction to oCaml presentation with Impress JS.
+Introduction to oCaml presentation with spectacle boilerplate.